durbasmriti/CV_PclubTask/README.md

 - change your query and directory as per your need
 - Run the code
-- there you go you created your own datasets
+- There you go , you created your own datasets
 - you can bring diversity in you datasets but changing the query bit like "little boy wearing mask " etc

 ## Instructions on how to run the code